 This course is an investigation of the challenges of doing business in an increasingly global environment.
 Special emphasis is placed on the cultural, political, financial, and social diversities of international financial institutions.
 It examines the financial strategies of global firms and the challenges of international financial decisions.

-Prerequisites: BUS200 or concurrent registration and BUS260 or concurrent registration
+Prerequisites: BUS200 or concurrent registration and BUS260 or concurrent registration Terms Offered: As needed

 BUS450 Labor Relations